 It has been a very long time since I last posted.
-And I’m not going to make excuses, because I know I should have been posting; I will, however, offer you an explanation: I was planning Grandmother’s 90th birthday party.
+And I’m not going to make excuses, because I know I should have been posting; I will, however, offer you an explanation: I was planning my Grandmother’s 90th birthday party.

 A grandmother is a little bit parent, a little bit teacher, and a little bit best friend ~ Unknown